awsdocs/amazon-chime-sdk-developer-guide/doc_source/events-bots.md

-# Amazon Chime Events Sent to Chat Bots<a name="events-bots"></a>
+# Amazon Chime events sent to chatbots<a name="events-bots"></a>

-The following events are sent to your chat bot from Amazon Chime:
+The following events are sent to your chatbot from Amazon Chime:
-+ **Invite** – Sent when your chat bot is added to an Amazon Chime chat room
++ **Invite** – Sent when your chatbot is added to an Amazon Chime chat room
-+ **Mention** – Sent when a user in a chat room @mentions your chat bot
++ **Mention** – Sent when a user in a chat room @mentions your chatbot
-+ **Remove** – Sent when your chat bot is removed from an Amazon Chime chat room
++ **Remove** – Sent when your chatbot is removed from an Amazon Chime chat room

-The following examples show the JSON payload sent to your chat bot for each of these events\.
+The following examples show the JSON payload sent to your chatbot for each of these events\.

-**Example Invite Event**
+**Example : Invite event**

 ```
             {